sbinet/ji-2014-go/README.md

 CGO_ENABLED="1"
 ```

-(on other platforms/architectures, the output might slightly
+(on other platforms/architectures, the output might differ
-differ.
+slightly.
 The important env.vars. are `GOPATH` and `GOROOT`.)

 ### Testing `go get`